 - The inclusion of any type of feature service attachments (photo, signature, annotated images...) is not supported when your data is hosted in ArcGIS Enterprise.
 This is a limitation listed in the backlog of ArcGIS Enterprise.

-Bearing the limitations above, ArcGIS Enterprise users can leverage the ArcGIS Online Feature Report service at no additional cost.
-That is, usage of the report service from ArcGIS Enerprise will not incur ArcGIS Online credit costs.
+Bearing the limitations above, the use of the ArcGIS Online Feature Report service from your ArcGIS Enterprise instance will not incur into any ArcGIS Online credit costs.

 Web surveys: Survey open, survey closed!